mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 I want to find a dead simple function in uStreamer's C code &mdash; something that I can feed some input, and it gives me some output that I can inspect easily.

 Scanning through the filenames, I noticed [`base64.c`](https://github.com/pikvm/ustreamer/blob/v5.45/src/libs/base64.c).
 That sounded promising.
-I know that [base64](https://en.wikipedia.org/wiki/Base64) is a scheme for encoding arbitrary binary data as a string with printable characters.
+I know that [base64](https://en.wikipedia.org/wiki/Base64) is a scheme for encoding arbitrary data as a printable string.

 For example, if I read 10 bytes from `/dev/random` into my terminal, I get some unprintable bytes: